Mother & Daughter Legal Team

 When a judge determines child custody in California, the primary consideration is the best interests of the child.
 There are various factors used to decide this including:

-• Health and safety of the child – This includes living environment, parental capabilities, etc.
+Health and safety of the child – This includes living environment, parental capabilities, and more.

 Our Torrance child custody lawyers can help you navigate the intricacies of California family law.
 These cases can be complex, particularly when the best interests of your child are at stake and numerous issues can affect a final custody decision.
 It is important to ensure that your child's rights are not sacrificed because one parent wants time with the child.